Orthodontics/Braces for Children

 The first 3 types use wires to move the teeth to the desired position.
 Clear, removable

-aligners don't use wires and may also be an option.
+aligners don't use wires and may also be a choice.
 Aligners are custom-formed plastic

 guides that fit over the teeth and are used in a series to move the teeth into their

 desired positions.
-Ask your orthodontist if they are right for you.
+Ask your child's orthodontist if they are right for your child.
+Not

 Oral healthcare and braces